dutrajy/librko/README.md

-# Framework_v2.0
+# RKO - Random-Key Optimizer v2.0
-This is the second version of the RKO framework
+This is the second version of the RKO framework in C++.

-# RKO - Random-Key Optimizer

 This is an implementation of the RKO to solve combinatorial optimization problems.
 The code was prepared for Unix and Windows systems.
 However, the openMP paradigm needs to be enabled.